Last Updated on May 17, 2022 by Thalia

 Map out what your ideal morning routine looks like and just do it.
 Fit it in within the first 1-2 hours of your daily routine.

 But obviously, make sure it’s realistic and attainable for you.
 For example, don’t say you’ll go swimming every morning if you don’t live near a pool.

 If you really want to create a daily routine that you can stick to, then you need to work during the hours when you feel most productive.

 So if you suffer from the afternoon slump then make sure you have gotten all your priority tasks out of the way in the morning.
 If you struggle to find the energy in the morning then start your day a bit later.

 By working during the hours where you’re most productive, you will procrastinate less on tasks and finish things quicker.

 N.B.
-Always make sure you’re being healthy with the hours you work and taking at least 3 breaks a day!
+Always make sure you’re being healthy with the hours you choose to work and take at least 3 breaks a day.

 Just call me Miss Flexibility because I feel like this is always one of my points!

-4. Stop listening to what everyone else is doing and do what feels right for you
+So remember, what James Clear says in Atomic Habits.
+Don’t choose the habits that are most popular.
+AKA stop listening to what everyone else is doing and do what feels right for you.

 Always go back to your why.